erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

-GeoCAT-examples :cite:`geocatexamplesrepo` was created to address a few of the original milestones of NCAR's "Pivot to Python" initiative: (1) to provide the geoscience community with well-documented visualization examples for several plotting classes in the SPE, (2) to help transition NCL users into the Python ecosystem through providing such resources.
-It was born in early 2020 as the result of a few-day hackathon event among the GeoCAT team and several other scientists and developers from various NCAR labs/groups.
+GeoCAT-examples :cite:`geocatexamplesrepo` was created to address a few of the original milestones of NCAR's "Pivot to Python" initiative: (1) to provide the geoscience community with well-documented visualization examples for several plotting classes in the SPE, and (2) to help transition NCL users into the Python ecosystem through providing such resources.
+It was born in early 2020 as the result of a hackathon event among the GeoCAT team and several other NCAR collaborators.
-It has since grown to house novel visualization examples as well as showcases of the capabilities of other GeoCAT aspects like GeoCAT-comp, along with newer technologies like interactive plotting notebooks.
+It has since grown to house novel visualization examples and showcase the capabilities of other GeoCAT endeavors like GeoCAT-comp, along with newer technologies like interactive plotting notebooks.
 Figure :ref:`fig4cmap` illustrates one of the unique GeoCAT-examples cases that was aimed at exploring the best practices for data visualization